 There is no set maximum amount for OSIWA funding.
 OSIWA operates a limited budget for the ten countries it covers and its regional program.
 In the event that OSIWA cannot fund the entire project budget, it may choose to fund part of it and request the grant seeker to source for the outstanding balance.

 All our requests go through an internal and transparent review process.
-Depending on the approval limits, final approval will either be given by the Executive Director or the Board.
+Depending on the approval limits, final approval will either be given by the Executive Director, the Board Chair or the Board of the Foundation.

 OSIWA does not provide scholarships to individual to pursue studies.
 However, as part of its capacity-building for grantees, OSIWA may provide some funding to allow staff of a grantee organization, who is involved in the implementation of an OSIWA project, to participate in a training that will enhance delivery on the project.
 This will be determined by the Foundation on a case-by-case basis.

 Open Society Foundations (OSF) has both Fellowship and Scholarship opportunities for outstanding individuals pursuing unconventional approaches to open society challenges and/or innovative scholars making extraordinary contributions in the fields of social sciences and humanities.